 "First, modify the patient's diet and lifestyle and only then, if these do not effect a cure, treat with medicinals and acupuncture."
 Sun Si Miao (581–682 A.D.)

-In general, one should always eat local, seasonal and organic foods to help bring the body into harmony with the environment.
+In general, one should always eat local, seasonal, and organic foods to help bring the body into harmony with the environment.
 Diet is most important and direct way to achieve and maintain health.

-Dietary therapy is especially important when Spleen/Stomach organ systems are deficient or out of balance, leading to digestive problems, lack of energy, weakness of the muscles and limbs, slow thinking, weak capacity for studying, concentrating and focusing.
+Dietary therapy is especially important when Spleen/Stomach organ systems are deficient or out of balance, leading to digestive problems, lack of energy, weakness of the muscles and limbs, slow thinking, and a weak capacity for studying, concentrating and focusing.

 By assessing your imbalances, I advise you on the appropriate foods for your constitution to bring about a balanced state of health.